-Edit the file in the online app, or offline app you chose.
+Edit the file in the online or offline app.

 When you're done using an Microsoft 365 app, make sure the status doesn't say "Saving", and close the tab or window.
 If you're using an offline Office app, save the file and then close the app.

 When you open a file and choose an offline app from the menu, your file is saved back to the library every time you save in the app.
 If you edit a file that requires you do download the document, such as Paint, you need to upload the saved file.